biowpn/bioweapon/_posts/2024-07-02-a-type-for-overload-set.md

 auto pg = static_cast< void(*)(int) >(g);  // (A)
 ```

-(A) does not work. `g` is a capture-less generic lambda, so it should be able to convert to function pointers.
+Unfortunately, (A) does not work.
+But, `g` is a capture-less generic lambda, so it should be able to convert to function pointers, right?

-The problem is, we cannot find a set of template parameters that specializes its `operator()` to be `void(int)`,
+The problem is, we cannot find a set of template parameters that specializes `g`'s `operator()` to be `void(int)`,
-since we defined it as `(auto&&... args)` so all parameter types must be references.
+since we defined it as `(auto&&... args)`.
+For any function pointer it can convert to, all parameter types must be references; for instance, `void(int&&)`.
-It *would* work had we defined `g` as `(auto... args)`, but that would make it less functional in the calling use case.
+It *would* work had we defined `g` as `(auto... args)`, but that means we are passing every argument by value.

 In short, lambdas can help us, but only to some extent.
 Which, for most use cases, will *probably* be enough.